freeCodeCamp/freeCodeCamp/guide/english/book-recommendations/python/index.md

  #### Think Python 2e

- A free (E-book) which covers the basics of Python.
-It's beginner friendly and a must for people who are new to programming!
+ A free E-book which covers the basics of Python.
+It's a 'must read' for the absolute beginners to programming!

 - [Website](http://greenteapress.com/wp/think-python-2e/)
 - [E-book](http://greenteapress.com/thinkpython2/html/index.html)(free)